-These Shawarma Chickpeas are zero SmartPoints on the Weight Watchers Freestyle / Flex plan.
+These Shawarma Chickpeas are zero SmartPoints on the Weight Watchers Blue, Purple and Freestyle plans.
+They are 2 SmartPoints per portion on the Green plan.
 They are coated with a Shawarma spice blend, full of middle eastern flavours.
 They can be oven roasted or air fried.
 A delicious zero point Weight Watchers snack.

 I love middle eastern food and the spices that they use on fish and meat.
 If you do too, you will love these Shawarma Chickpeas.